how to disable selinux in linux

-Before we dig into how to disable SELINUX permanently in RHEL 7 ,lets understand it what exactly we have to achieve.
+Before we dig into how to disable selinux in linux ,lets understand it what exactly we have to achieve.

 What is SELINUX ?